 Convenience:

-Overall, I believe that the Masterson Sta-Wet Palette with Airtight Lid is a fantastic investment for anyone looking to up their miniature painting game.
+Through trial and error, and based on my observations, I believe that the Masterson Sta-Wet Palette with Airtight Lid is a fantastic investment for anyone looking to up their miniature painting game.
 While it may be on the pricier side of the spectrum, the longevity and convenience features make it well worth the investment.
-I highly recommend this product to anyone looking for a reliable and long-lasting wet palette.
+According to my experience, I highly recommend this product to anyone looking for a reliable and long-lasting wet palette.

 3. Sta-Wet Palette Keeps Paints Fresh For Days

-In my personal opinion, the Sta-Wet Palette Keeps Paints Fresh For Days is a fantastic wet palette that stands out from its competitors in a few key ways:
+In my personal opinion, based on my own experience and thorough testing, the Sta-Wet Palette Keeps Paints Fresh For Days is a fantastic wet palette that stands out from its competitors in a few key ways:

 Longevity: